Flex study allows you to choose how many courses you take each year. You only pay for the courses you take (plus 15% administration fee).

 - You have an EU/EER, Swiss or Surinam nationality ánd have not yet obtained a degree from a government-funded Dutch university or university of applied sciences (hogeschool).

 See the first fold-out below, for a more detailed description and explanation of the conditions.
-Do you want to know whether flex studying is financially attractive to you?
-Please contact your programme's Study Advisor to discuss your situation.
+Would you like to know more?
+Please contact Quirine van der Steen (contact person Flexstudy).

 How does it work?